 More failed efforts might prompt the lender to propose a settlement for a lesser amount.
 Since you what owe includes exorbitant interest, a lender might not suffer a loss in a settlement agreement.

-If the check bounces and the lender refuses to extend the loan, the borrower goes into default.
-The lender can hand the bad debt to a collection agency, and the default can be reported to the nation’s three large credit bureaus.
-Some lenders might even sue the borrower, which can end up in the public records portion of your credit report if a judge rules in the lender’s favor.
-If any of these things happen, the borrower’s credit rating can be seriously damaged, making it even harder to get credit.
+If all else fails, the lender likely will refer your case to a collection agency, which will first try bombarding you with phone calls.
+Later they might even take you to court, which can end up in the public records portion of your credit report if a judge rules in the lender’s favor.
+If any of these things happen, your credit rating can be seriously damaged, making it even harder to get credit.
 Even if your credit wasn’t good before the payday loan default, a fresh collection action will almost certainly make it worse.

 Rather than torpedoing your credit score, notify the lender immediately if you know your loan check will bounce and request a payment plan.
 This might mean higher fees and make the loan harder to repay, but that trumps major credit problems.

 Other options include borrowing the money needed to repay the loan from friends or family, or freeing funds by postponing payment on a less pressing debt.
 If you have a credit card, consider other options like taking a cash advance to make the payment.
 You could write a check on an account with overdraft protection.
 The overdraft might result in a bank charge, but if you can raise the money to cover the bank charge, it might be preferable to tangling with collection-minded payday lender.

 Payday loans are offered at payday loan stores, check-cashing places, pawn shops and some banks.
 Payday loan stores are open longer than typical bank hours, giving you easy access to cash regardless of the time of day.